TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 1 - Overview/2.1.3-roll-up-vs-aggregation/_index.md

 ![Summation](2.1.3-fig-2.png)

 It is actually average for those counters where accumulation makes more sense.
-Let’s take an example.
+Let's take an example.
 CPU Ready Time gets accumulated over the sampling period. vCenter reports counters every 20 seconds, which is 20000 milliseconds.
 The following table shows a VM has different CPU Ready Time on each second.
 It has 900 ms CPU Ready on the 5th and 6th second, but has lower number on the remaining 18 seconds.

 ![cpu ready per second](2.1.3-fig-2.png)